Address

 -

-- ICEPS College of Medicine, Kotor
+- ICEPS College of Medicine, Kotor, private independent higher education institution

 Please find attached the List of the accredited and licensed higher education institutions and study programs.

-The number of graduate students in 2023 was 4,513, out of which:
+The number of graduate students in 2024 is 3,548, of which:

-From the total number of students enrolled in the academic year 2023/2024. year, as many as 68% of them enrolled in studies at the University of Montenegro.
+Out of the total number of students enrolled in the 2024/2025 academic year, as many as 66% of them are enrolled in the University of Montenegro, while of the total number of graduated students in 2024, 59% of them also graduated at the University of Montenegro.